-- FILE allows you to open a new file (New), open an already saved file (Open), save a project in the \.sspf or \.sspfz format (Save, Save As...), open a \.scode file for printing (Load SCode) or exit the program (Exit); - EDIT allows you to undo changes (Undo) or redo them (Redo); - · SETTINGS allows you to customize the display (Display settings) and position of models (Editing settings); - HELP allows you to check for a software update (Check for update), update a printer (Update printer), view manuals (Manuals), use product key (Enter product key) or check basic information about software (About).
+- File allows you to open a new file (New), open an already saved file (Open), add model files into the project (Import models), save a project in the \.sspf or \.sspfz format (Save, Save As...), open a \.scode file for printing (Load SCode) or exit the program (Exit); - Edit allows you to undo changes (Undo) or redo them (Redo), cancel recent change of powder type (Undo change material), and perform some basic model operations on the MODELS tab: (Select all), (Move model), (Remove model), (Duplicate model). - Settings allows you to customize the display (Display settings) and position of models (Editing settings); as well as import or export custom profiles (Export and Import custom materials).
+You can also change (Model colors), manually add a printer to the Printers tab (Add printer IP address) and (Import/export models) used in the project. - Help allows you to check for a software update (Check for update), update a printer (Check for Lisa X update, Update printer), view manuals (Manuals), use product key (Enter product key) or check basic information about software (About) and any required (Legal) disclosures.